appfog/afdocs/customize/_posts/2003-01-01-custom-domain-names.markdown

 # DNS {#custom-domain-dns}

+> **Note:** If you intend to use SSL with your site, ***STOP HERE*** and go check out our [SSL for Custom Domains](http://docs.appfog.com/customize/ssl) documentation.
+It includes information on the different DNS configuration needed for SSL Endpoint termination.

 We recommend using the `www.` subdomain as your canonical domain.
 Here's how to do that:

 ### Redirect Your Root Domain